Minus one festival, the artists

 Guest at minus one festival: Stefano Minder presents "Love Through My Eyes".
 Deeply devoted to songwriting between Jazz and Soul, the singer and pianist Stefano Minder presents his first CD "Love Through My Eyes".
 Through his continuous research in the musical field, Stefano undertakes different ways to experiment with new methods on how to use the voice, to recreate new colors and worlds.

 His motto is: “The voice is an instrument in all respects, capable of expressing deep feelings that perhaps no other instrument can do.
 It is directly connected with the soul and becomes its audible expression; converts the invisible into visible, creates new sounds and colors, transforms an emotion into music.
 The voice is an instrument to be discovered, subject to continuous evolution and expansion.
 An expansion that goes beyond our imaginable limits".

-Lasha Deisadze, "Inverted Three-Handle Guitar"
+Lasha Deisadze, Guitar

 Special Guest of Stefano Minder “Love through my eyes”

 ATRìO. feat.
 PixFoil